-Who is a New Investigator?
+Who is a New Investigator (NI)?

-A Program Director or Principal Investigator (PD/PI) is considered a New Investigator if he/she has not previously competed successfully as PD/PI for a significant NIH independent research award.
-An independent research award is considered to be a R01 or equivalent award.
-R21s, R03s or K awards do not impact your New Investigator status.
-The involvement of New Investigators is considered essential to the vitality of health-related research and has been addressed by several important NIH programs and studies.
-In FY 2007, the NIH adopted a policy designed to reverse the steady decline in the number of New Investigators. http://grants.nih.gov/grants/new_investigators/index.htm.
+A Program Director or Principal Investigator (PD/PI) is considered a New Investigator if he/she has not previously received substantial, independent funding from NIH.
+Substantial independent funding is considered to be a R01 or equivalent award.
+R21s, R03s or K awards do not impact the New Investigator status.